herrsmitty8128/PayrollCostingAudit/README.md

 python3 -m pip install openpyxl pandas
 ```

 On MS Windows, if you are not logged in as a system administator then pip will default to a local user installation.
-If this occurs, then you should be sure to included the full path to the local user installation directory in the "Local Install Paths" listing in the config.json file.
+If this occurs, then you should be sure to include the full path to the local user installation directory in the "Local Install Paths" listing in the config.json file that accompanies _PayrollCostingAudit_.

 On Linux, if you are not logged in as a root user then be sure to prepend the commands above with _sudo_.